Whether a diversified business or a single-business-line company, which can explore multiple markets or look at new technology trends to bet on,

 The Jai Group has a product line that can help you to quickly scan opportunities across multiple verticals and markets and identify the highest potential ones.

-We combine a top down fact and analysis oriented opportunity scan module with the experiential guided visit to produce a synthesis.
+We combine a top-down fact-and-analysis-oriented opportunity scan module with the experiential guided visit to produce a synthesis.

-In select special cases, we are open to offering this as a standalone project module.
+In select special cases, we are open to offering this as a stand-alone project module.

 Once certain country–industry–technology combinations are identified for further exploration in a synthesis workshop, we delve deeper and build a business case/techno-economic feasibility of the opportunity and how challenges can be addressed.
-This module does not necessarily involve strategy development, but provides elements to build on in a strategy development process later on.
+This module does not necessarily involve strategy development but provides elements to build on in a strategy development process later on.